Skip to main content

 Starving yourself will cause your body sugar to crash, resulting in insatiable cravings and the tendency to binge at the feast.
 Starvation diets also lead to a slower metabolism.
 Do yourself a favor and bridge the gap between parties with light meals that focus on fresh produce, lean proteins, and complex carbohydrates.

-2. Not-So-Sweet Deprivation
+Not-So-Sweet Deprivation

 While some of us can really overdo it with the sweets and rich foods offered at holiday parties and feasts, there are those of us who emulate Scrooge, depriving ourselves of even the tiniest holiday indulgence.

 Yes, the true meaning of the holidays is spending quality time with family and friends—not binge eating your way through Aunt Sophie’s gingerbread house.
 However, allowing yourself the satisfaction of a tiny slice of a holiday cake or “just one shortbread” will avoid a potential binge fest later on.
-So savor that snicker-doodle, and then get back to the socializing.
+So savor that snicker-doodle, and then get back to socializing.

-3. Ravenous Arrival
+Ravenous Arrival

 The idea of not eating all day so you can enjoy the office potluck is rather foolish.
 You already know the outcome.
 You’ll arrive only to hightail it right for the buffet table where you will start scarfing down everything in sight.

 Instead, have a small healthy yet filling snack a few hours before the party kicks off.
-Focus on a snack high in fiber, protein, and appetite-surprising fats, which trigger the release of ghrelin, a hormone that staves off hunger.
+Focus on a snack high in fiber, protein, and appetite-surprising facts, which trigger the release of ghrelin, a hormone that staves off hunger.

-4. Don’t Follow the Buffet Line
+Don’t Follow the Buffet Line

 The problem with forming a respectable line and following the leader, one-by-one as you spoon butter dishes and sweet desserts onto your plate—means you’re prone to selecting a little bit of everything in sight.